Topical steroid withdrawal (TSW): what are the symptoms and should you be worried?

 If you suffer from topical steroid withdrawal, you should always consult your doctor as soon as possible.
 They will be able to give you an accurate diagnosis and initiate the best treatment for your situation.

 How long does it take to get over steroid withdrawal?

 Discontinuing topical steroids (moderate to high potency) can cause acute topical corticosteroid withdrawal — but how long do the symptoms last?
 Well, the duration of topical steroid withdrawal syndrome varies from days to months, though your skin will return to its normal condition the recovery can be slow.

 How to avoid topical steroid withdrawal

 The easiest way to avoid topical steroid withdrawal is to use topical steroids very carefully, particularly if you know you have a greater chance of having withdrawal issues — it’s been found that adult women prone to blushing are the most vulnerable when applying topical steroids to the skin on their faces (being so potent, the steroid creams for eczema can cause serious problems in such cases).

 In essence, simply following the course of treatment prescribed to you, not exceeding the recommended dosage, frequency, or duration, will leave you fairly unlikely to develop topical steroid withdrawal.
 Topical steroids should normally only be used in short courses of two weeks or less, unless directed by your GP or consultant.
 The longer you’ve been using a treatment, the longer you should take to wean yourself off it — don’t simply stop overnight when you’ve been applying a topical steroid for a year, consult a medical professional first.

 Topical steroid withdrawal might sound very concerning, but it’s an uncommon issue that you’re unlikely to develop.
-Even so, it’s sensible to follow treatment instructions carefully, and be prepared to wean yourself off a treatment when it’s time to stop if you’ve been applying it heavily for a a long period.
+Even so, it’s sensible to follow treatment instructions carefully, and be prepared to wean yourself off treatment when it’s time to stop if you’ve been applying it heavily for a long period.